deV8nnek/digimon-digital-card-battle-guide/backend/README.md

 * [Docker](https://www.docker.com/).
 * [uv](https://docs.astral.sh/uv/) for Python package and environment management.

-## Docker Compose

-Start the local development environment with Docker Compose following the guide in [../development.md](../development.md).

 ## General Workflow

 By default, the dependencies are managed with [uv](https://docs.astral.sh/uv/), go there and install it.